Over the past year, our researchers have made significant advances in the cancer research field.

 Dr Sarah Bohndiek

-Dr Bohndiek received the prestigious Future Leaders in Cancer Research Prize for her work for her work developing new imaging tools to study the evolution of cancer.
+Dr Bohndiek received the prestigious Future Leaders in Cancer Research Prize for her work developing new imaging tools to study the evolution of cancer.

 Prof Sir Shankar Balasubramanian